LiorSinai/liorsinai.github.io/_posts/2022-05-25-layernorm.md

 $$

 Since $z$ and $x$ are vectors the Jacobian $\frac{\partial z}{\partial x}$ is a matrix.
-We take the partial derivative of each component of $z$ with respect to every component of $x$.
+It is calculated as the partial derivative of each component of $z$ with respect to every component of $x$.
 That is:

 $$